basilfx/SubDaap/README.md

 * Revision support: efficient library updates pushed to all connected clients

 ## Requirements
 * Python 2.7+.
-PyPy 2.3 works and is a lot faster, but has some issues with Bonjour
+PyPy 2.3 works and is a lot faster, but has some issues with Bonjour.
 * Database provider.
 SQLite works, but has some issues.
 MySQL is fine

 ## Installation